-In 2022, we granted annual equity awards under our LTI program during the first quarter of the fiscal year, and subsequently granted equity awards on a monthly basis for eligible new hires, promotions, and discretionary purposes, subject to approval of the Compensation Committee.
-Equity grants to non-employee directors are discussed in further detail under the section "2022 Director Compensation".
+In 2023, we granted annual equity awards under our LTI program during the first quarter of the fiscal year, and subsequently granted equity awards monthly for eligible new hires, promotions, and discretionary purposes, subject to approval of the Compensation Committee.
+Equity grants to non-employee directors are discussed in further detail under the section "2023 Director Compensation".

 The grant date for all awards to eligible recipients, including executive officers and other key team members, is determined by the Compensation Committee at its meeting to approve such awards.
-For stock options, which we no longer grant effective 2023 as part of our effort to increase the proportion of performance-based stock grants in the LTI mix in response to shareholder feedback, the exercise price is always the closing price of our common stock on the grant date.
-This procedure along with a pre-established grant cycle provides assurance that the grant dates are not being manipulated to result in a price that is favorable to us or our executive officers and other key team members.
+For stock options, which we no longer grant effective 2023 as part of our effort to increase the proportion of performance-based stock grants in the LTI mix, the exercise price has always been the closing price of our common stock on the grant date.
+This procedure, along with a pre-established grant cycle, provides assurance that the grant dates are not being manipulated to result in a price that is favorable to us or our executive officers and other key team members.
 The vesting schedule of the respective awards will be subject to our standard award agreements, which may be amended from time to time.
 Any vesting terms outside of our standard award agreements must be approved by the Compensation Committee.